pwssnk/py-usvfs/README.md

 usvfs.dll.CreateVFS(...)
 # etc...
 ```
 This exposes most functions, structs and properties exported by `usvfs_[x86|x64].dll` (but not the debugging stuff).
-The function signatures in Python are the same as in C++, but you can pass basic Python types as arguments and you don't have to deal with buffer `wchar[]`'s.
+The function signatures in Python are similar to those in the usvfs C++ headers, but you can pass basic Python types as arguments and you don't have to deal with buffer `wchar[]`'s.
 See the [usvfs header file](https://github.com/pwssnk/py-usvfs/blob/master/python-extension/usvfs/include/usvfs.h) for a list of the available functions and a (not particularly useful) explanation of what they do.

 The exception here is `usvfs.dll.CreateProcessHooked()`.
 In C/C++ calls directly to the usvfs dll, you would have to pass a bunch of Windows API nonsense to the function and deal with Windows handles.
 The py-usvfs CPython extension takes care of that for you, because (a) it's convenient and (b) exposing all the required Windows API stuff to Python would be a pain.
 The downside is that you don't have easy access to the newly spawned process status and input/output via Windows handles.
 `CreateProcessHooked()` in py-usvfs takes two arguments: a `str` containing executable path and any command line arguments to pass to it, and a `str` with a path to the intended working directory for the new process.

 ## License
 (c) 2019 pwssnk -- Code available under GPL v3 license